-On behalf of our Board of Directors, you are cordially invited to attend our 2015 annual meeting of stockholders, which will be held on Wednesday, April 29, 2015, at 2:00 p.m.
+On behalf of our Board of Directors, you are cordially invited to attend our 2016 annual meeting of stockholders, which will be held on Tuesday, May 3, 2016, at 2:00 p.m.
 (Central Time) at The Pfister Hotel, 424 East Wisconsin Avenue, Milwaukee, WI 53202, for the following purposes:

-- 1. Election of three persons to our Board of Directors, one to hold office until the 2017 annual meeting of stockholders and two to hold office until the 2018 meeting of stockholders; - 2.
+- 1. Election of two persons to our Board of Directors to hold office until the 2019 meeting of stockholders; - 2.
 Advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement; - 3.
-Ratification of the appointment of Ernst & Young LLP to serve as our independent registered public accounting firm for 2015; and - 4.
+Ratification of the appointment of Ernst & Young LLP to serve as our independent registered public accounting firm for 2016; and - 4.
 Transaction of such other business as may properly come before the meeting or any adjournment or postponement thereof.

-Our Board of Directors has fixed the close of business on March 4, 2015 as the record date for the determination of the stockholders entitled to notice of, and to vote at, our annual meeting.
+Our Board of Directors has fixed the close of business on March 8, 2016 as the record date for the determination of the stockholders entitled to notice of, and to vote at, our annual meeting.
 A proxy statement and proxy card are enclosed.
 Whether or not you expect to attend our annual meeting, it is important that you promptly complete, sign, date and mail the proxy card in the enclosed envelope so that you may vote your shares.
 If you hold your shares in a brokerage account, you should be aware that, if you do not instruct your broker how to vote within 10 days prior to the annual meeting, your broker will not be permitted to vote your shares for the election of directors or on the advisory vote on the compensation of our named executive officers.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting To Be Held on April 29, 2015.
-The Douglas Dynamics, Inc. proxy statement for the 2015 Annual Meeting of Stockholders and the 2014 Annual Report to Stockholders are available at http://ir.douglasdynamics.com/index.cfm.
+Important Notice Regarding the Availability of Proxy Materials for the StockholderMeeting To Be Held on May 3, 2016.
+The Douglas Dynamics, Inc. proxy statement for the 2016 Annual Meeting of Stockholders and the 2015 Annual Report to Stockholders are available at http://ir.douglasdynamics.com/index.cfm.